ga-sei-lessons/UNIT-4-AWS/D02/3-afternoon-lecture/8-dynamodb-put-post.md

 ### Testing via API Gateway and Postman

-Let's make sure to give it one final test via the **PUT** route and confirm the data is formatted as expected.

-We will need to grab a **projectId** from one of the existing items along with passing it the updated data via the **Request Body**
+We will need to grab a **projectId** from one of the existing items along with passing it the updated data via the **Request Body**.
+If successful we should she the object returned in it's updated form.

 ```js
   {